Circles24/high-level-designs/web-crawler/solution.md

     - Spider collects a feed from the feeder
     - Spider divides it into mini batches
     - Spider starts fetching these urls
+    - The endpoints which fail are sent back to a DLQ with added exp back off time and jitter
     - Spider writes the content of each page into an object store
     - Spider then makes an entry into the crawl Cassandra DB, which operates in leaderless mode with parition by domain
+    - Spider pushes then an event into parser queue
-    - Spider fetches all the nested urls from the webpage and pushes them into the suggestion queue
+    - Parser picks up the event, first it fetches the webpage from object store, then fetches all the nested urls from the webpage and pushes them into the suggestion queue
 2. Ticker URL injection
     - Ticker keeps track of important websites which update frequently, it on a periodic basis keep injecting those freq changign urls into the suggestion queue